Gravitational waves from inflation with antisymmetric tensor field: Background Cosmology

 Where $B_{\mu \nu}$ is the antisymmetric tensor field and $H_{\lambda \mu \nu} = \nabla_{\lambda} B_{\mu \nu} + \nabla_{\mu} B_{\nu \lambda} + \nabla_{\nu} B_{\lambda \mu }$ is the field strength . '$g$' symbolizes the determinant of the metric $g_{\mu \nu}$ and $\kappa $ denotes the square inverse of the reduced Planck's mass $M_{Pl}$.
 The first and second term in the action (\ref{bc1}) express respectively the gauge invariant kinetic term and the gauge symmetry violating kinetic term that rescues the system from the ghost and gradient instability.
 Rest of the terms in the action (\ref{bc1}) include the nonminimal coupling with the curvature terms $R$ , $R_{\mu \nu}$ and the self interacting quadratic potential term.
 Assuming the early universe to be isotropic and homogeneous , the background metric is chosen to be the FLRW metric with components

 and the background antisymmetric tensor field $B_{\mu \nu}$ is structured as

+The time dependence of the scale factor $a(t)$, the Hubble parameter $H(t)$ and the field $\phi(t)$ is to be assumed hereafter until and unless specified otherwise.
 With this choice of $g_{\mu \nu}$ and $B_{\mu \nu}$, the equations of motion appears similar to the case of scalar field inflation model.
 It should be noted that the gauge breaking kinetic term in the action (\ref{bc1}) does not have any effect on the background dynamics \cite{aashish2019}.
 The dynamics of this system is described by the Einstein's equation $G_{\mu \nu} = \kappa T_{\mu \nu}$ and the $B_{\mu \nu}$ field equation along with a constraint equation for conservation of energy momentum tensor($\nabla^{\mu} T{\mu \nu} = 0 $).
 Using the constraint equations and some manipulations, one obtains two independent equations \citep{aashish2018} which are as follows:

 An exact de-Sitter type inflation where $H$ and $\phi $ both remain constant could be realized by demanding certain conditions over the coupling parameters $\xi$ and $\zeta$.
 Those conditions in various cases are listed in Table \ref{tab1}.
 These constraints are also graphically shown by the shaded region over the plane of $(\xi / \kappa , \zeta / \kappa)$ in the Fig. \ref{fig1}.
 It can be observed that for $\xi \leq \frac{\kappa}{3}$ the condition $12 \xi + 3\zeta > 2\kappa$ is sufficient for getting de-Sitter solution and similarly for $\xi > \frac{\kappa}{3}$, the condition $2\xi + \zeta > 0$ is sufficient .